kovalmatej/ProjectExport/README.md

 ProjectExport
 ==============================

 Add option to export chosen data from project in form of HTML table.
+Also adds clickable title of project.

 Author
 ------